Keith Seldon

 A solid base for enamel restoration

 Enamel is a beautiful but fragile medium, as breakable as fine glass.
-All enamel objects are reliant on the base they are set in and that can often need attention itself.
-The book cover here not a bad example, quite common to see these warped or carrying the bruises that use brings.
+All enamel objects are reliant on the base they are set in and this can need attention itself.
+The book cover here an example, common to see these warped or carrying bruises from use.

 That an artist and accomplished enameller is needed remains beyond doubt but there is another skill, the jeweller.
-As you will see from Keith Seldon's biography his original training and experience as a jeweller fit well with this need.
-Allowing him to bring together all the aspects that antique enamels need to return to their former glory.
+As you will see from Keith Seldon's biography his original training and experience as a jeweller fit well.
+Allowing him to bring together all the aspects that antique enamels require to return to their former glory.

 However diverse your restoration needs, or the enamel objects these relate to, Keith will be happy to discuss the best solution.
 Above all, you can be assured he will care for and about the item you treasure.